Telenor India: License cancellations

 On 2 February 2012, the Supreme Court of India cancelled 122 licenses of 22 mobile operators, including Uninor.
-In July 2012, Uninor decided to gradually scale down operations in 4 telecom circles - Karnataka, Kerala, Orissa and Tamil Nadu.
+In July 2012, Uninor decided to gradually scale down operations in 4 telecom circles - Karnataka, Kerala, Orissa, Goa and Maharashtra.
 The objective was to strengthen the focus on the top performing circles ahead of the 2012 spectrum auction.
 Uninor eventually shut down services in those 4 circles.
-In the 2012 auction, Uninor won back licences and spectrum in 6 telecom circles - Uttar Pradesh (East), Uttar Pradesh (West) & Uttarakhand, Bihar & Jharkhand, Gujarat, Maharashtra & Goa and Andhra Pradesh & Telangana.
-Uninor was about shut down services in Mumbai, Kolkata and West Bengal circles on 18 January 2013 but the deadline was extended to 16 February 2013.
+In the 2012 auction, Uninor won back licences and spectrum in 6 telecom circles - Uttar Pradesh (East), Uttar Pradesh (West) & Uttarakhand, Bihar & Jharkhand, Gujarat, Tamil Nadu and Andhra Pradesh & Telangana.
+Uninor was about shut down services in Rajasthan, Punjab and West Bengal circles on 18 January 2013 but the deadline was extended to 16 February 2013.
 The Supreme Court on 15 February 2013 ordered companies that did not win spectrum in the November 2012 auction to immediately discontinue operations.

-Uninor shut down services in Kolkata, Mumbai and West Bengal after midnight on 16 February 2013.
-According to a Uninor spokesperson, almost all Uninor subscribers in Kolkata and West Bengal had ported out by 16 February 2013, as Uninor had informed them to do so in December 2012.
+Uninor shut down services in Punjab, Rajasthan and West Bengal after midnight on 16 February 2013.
+According to a Uninor spokesperson, almost all Uninor subscribers in Punjab and West Bengal had ported out by 16 February 2013, as Uninor had informed them to do so in December 2012.
 The spokesperson further claimed that the "sudden apex court order did not give us [Uninor] the opportunity to inform Mumbai customers in advance".
 At the time of service shutting, Uninor still had 1.8 million subscribers in Mumbai.